 Can't Eat, Won't Eat

-Skye Munro's play-threat command is also a good one: “No-one eat those potatoes.
+Instructor Skye Munro's mock-threat works a treat: “No-one eat those potatoes.
 Those are MY potatoes.”

 When Kids Are Melting Down, Take Them Away

 If the event is too much pressure for your child, don't be afraid to take them out of the situation.
-While you are sitting out, create a kind of cosy “time in.”
+While you are sitting out, create a warm “time in.”

-Offer quick burst of Special Time, or try something you know will make them laugh.
-In our house, this looks like saying, “The first one to smile loses…” and then trying to make each other smile.
+Offer quick Special Time, or try something you know will make them laugh.
+A simple game like, “The first one to smile loses…” while you try to make each other smile.

 Patty Wipfler describes playing away the pressure of needing to be well-mannered.
 At a family event she attended where the kids were falling apart, “My son and I took a break in another room and had a bad manners contest,” she says.